bewillcott/bewsoftware-jlhttp/README.md

 # BEWSoftware JLHTTP Server

-BEWSoftware JLHTTP is a fork of the origin jlhttp server code: [JLHTTP].
+BEWSoftware JLHTTP is a fork of the original jlhttp server code (v2.5): [JLHTTP].

 Please refer to the README.txt file for more details.